sgassefa/foundation5/README.md

 ## program
 LIS
 # more lines
-addiitonal edits in the branch
+additional edits in the branch
 # more lines
-addiitonal edits in the branch
+additional edits in the branch
 # definition
 data visualization means data visualized
 # more